Swiss Paleo Festival pays tribute to folk roots at 40th edition

-NYON, Switzerland Switzerland's Paleo Festival celebrates its 40th edition this week, drawing big names such as Sting and Robbie Williams but also paying tribute to its folk-music roots.
+NYON, Switzerland, July 21 Switzerland's Paleo Festival celebrates its 40th edition this week, drawing big names such as Sting and Robbie Williams but also paying tribute to its folk-music roots.

 The week-long event, held in Nyon, began as a folk festival in 1976 with an audience of 1,800 spectators.
 It has since grown into a major open-air festival, last year drawing 230,000 people to its seven stages.